Carnivorous plant: Cultivation

 Many Sarracenia hybrids are easy to grow.

 In horticulture, carnivorous plants are considered a curiosity or a rarity, but are becoming more common in cultivation with the advent of mass-production tissue-culture propagation techniques.
 Venus flytraps are still the most commonly grown, usually available at garden centers and hardware stores, sometimes offered alongside other easy-to-grow varieties.
 Nurseries that specialise in growing carnivorous plants exclusively also exist, more uncommon or demanding varieties of carnivorous plants can be obtained from specialist nurseries.
-California Carnivores is a notable example of such a nursery in the US that specialises in the cultivation of carnivorous plants.
-It is owned and operated by horticulturalist Peter D'Amato.
-Rob Cantley's Borneo Exotics in Sri Lanka is a large nursery that sells worldwide.
+California Carnivores is an example of such a nursery in the US that specialises in the cultivation of carnivorous plants.

 Although different species of carnivorous plants have different cultivation requirements in terms of sunlight, humidity, soil moisture, etc., there are commonalities.
 Most carnivorous plants require rainwater, or water that has been distilled or deionised by reverse osmosis.
 Common tap or drinking water contains minerals (particularly calcium salts) that will quickly build up and kill the plant.
 This is because most carnivorous plants have evolved in nutrient-poor, acidic soils and are consequently extreme calcifuges.
 They are therefore very sensitive to excessive soil-borne nutrients.
 Since most of these plants are found in bogs, almost all are very intolerant of drying.
 There are exceptions:

 tuberous sundews require a dry (summer) dormancy period, and Drosophyllum requires much drier conditions than most.

 Outdoor-grown carnivorous plants generally catch more than enough insects to keep themselves properly fed.
 Insects may be fed to the plants by hand to supplement their diet; however, carnivorous plants are generally unable to digest large non-insect food items; bits of hamburger, for example, will simply rot, and this may cause the trap, or even the whole plant, to die.

 A carnivorous plant that catches no insects at all will rarely die, although its growth may be impaired.
 In general, these plants are best left to their own devices: after underwatering with tap-water, the most common cause of Venus flytrap death is prodding the traps to watch them close and feeding them inappropriate items.